EdgarLozano185519/100-Days-of-Python/r1-log.md

 The main program today was a Higher Lower guessing game.
 This was to primarily practice using Flask.

 Essentially, when the program starts, a random number is generated.
 Then, a user has to guess a number by using URL in the browser in the form "/guess/<number>".
+### R1D53
+Today I worked on a simple project to learn to serve content using Python and Flask.
+The content served is a simple HTML page containing a Name Card.